Joram-kireki/Epidemix/README.md

 ### WHAT `Agent-Based Modeling` IS
 > Extending **SIR** to **SEIRs**

 Think of Agent-Based Modeling as a system of computational models that simulate behavior of individual agents in order to study emergent phenomena - in terms of disease infection in a population.
 Agents may represent *humans, institutions, microorganisms*, and *disease vectors* and so forth.
-The agents’ actions are based on autonomous decision-making and other behavioral traits, implemented through formal rules of interaction in an environment.
 Agent-based modeling provides a unique lens through which complex systems can be examined and understood.
-This allows for manipulating numerous variables to create detailed scenarios, offering insights into how different vaccination strategies, and treatment might perform under various epidemiological and social conditions.

 > Read More on Agent-Based Modeling: [epidemix.jhubafrica.com](https://epidemix.jhubafrica.com/)